sagemath/trac_to_gh/Issue 2017.md

 # Issue 2017: crap -- singular includes surfex as a precompiled binary.
 Remove it.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2017

 Original creator: was